Enalean/tuleap-documentation-en/languages/en/administration-guide/projects-management/export-import/import-format/trackers.rst

       <description><![CDATA[Execution of the test's steps]]></description>
     </externalField>

-Step Definition structure
+Step definition structure
 #########################

 - Type must be ``ttmstepdef``
 - TTM must be activated in your project

-Here is an example of step definition field for tracker structure XML :
+Here is an example of a step definition field for tracker structure XML :

 .. sourcecode:: xml
   :linenos: